dimarusyy/inmemory-storage/README.md

 # Build
 Currently, build is only available on Windows with VS2019.
 Please, perform the following steps:
-- install vcpkg and boost+doctest dependencies
+* install vcpkg and boost+doctest dependencies
-- open folder as cmake-project in VS2019
+* open folder as cmake-project in VS2019
-- just build
+* just build

 If you want to build on source directory, perform the following steps:
-- mkdir build; cd build
+* mkdir build; cd build
-- cmake .. -DCMAKE_TOOLCHAIN_FILE="D:\dev\vcpkg\scripts\buildsystems\vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows
+* cmake .. -DCMAKE_TOOLCHAIN_FILE="D:\dev\vcpkg\scripts\buildsystems\vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows
-  (note, the command above produces x64 build)
+  *(note, the command above produces x64 build)*
-- cmake --build .
+* cmake --build .

 # TODO
-- add reflection
+* add reflection (magic_get and/or boost.fusion)
-- consider using boost.intrusive and it's hashmap
+* consider using boost.intrusive and it's hashmap
-- consider using google b-tree
+* consider using google b-tree
-- extend API with ring producer-consumer paradigm for read/write operations
+* extend API with ring producer-consumer paradigm for read/write operations